xibodevelopment/backupwordpress/readme.txt

 Unless your site is very large (many gigabytes) it should only take a few minutes to perform a back up, if your back up has been running for longer than an hour it's safe to assume that something has gone wrong, try de-activating and re-activating the plugin, if it keeps happening, contact support.

-**What do I do if I get the wp-cron error message**
+**What do I do if I get the wp-cron error message?**

-The issue is that your `wp-cron.php` is not returning a `200` response when hit with a http request originating from your own server, it could be several things, most of the time it's an issue with the server / site and not with BackUpWordPress.
+The issue is that your `wp-cron.php` is not returning a `200` response when hit with a HTTP request originating from your own server, it could be several things, in most cases, it's an issue with the server / site.

-Some things you can test are.
+There are some things you can test to confirm this is the issue.

      * Are scheduled posts working?
-(They use wp-cron too).
+(They use wp-cron as well ).

-* Are you hosted on Heart Internet? (wp-cron is known not to work with them).
+     * Are you hosted on Heart Internet? (wp-cron may not be supported by Heart Internet, see below for work-around).

      * If you click manual backup does it work?

-* Try adding `define( 'ALTERNATE_WP_CRON', true ); to your `wp-config.php`, do automatic backups work?
+     * Try adding `define( 'ALTERNATE_WP_CRON', true );` to your `wp-config.php`, do automatic backups work?

      * Is your site private (I.E. is it behind some kind of authentication, maintenance plugin, .htaccess) if so wp-cron won't work until you remove it, if you are and you temporarily remove the authentication, do backups start working?

-If you have tried all these then feel free to contact support.
+Report the results to our support team for further help.
+To do this, either enable suport from your Admin Dashboard (recommended), or email support@hmn.md

 **How to get BackUpWordPress working in Heart Internet**

 The script to be entered into the Heart Internet cPanel is: `/usr/bin/php5 /home/sites/yourdomain.com/public_html/wp-cron.php` (note the space between php5 and the location of the file).
 The file `wp-cron.php` `chmod` must be set to `711`.

+**My backups seem to be failing?**

+If your backups are failing - it's commonly caused by lack of available resources on your server.
+The easiest way to establish this to exclude some [of] or your entire uploades folder, running a backup an if that succeeds.
+If so, we know it's probably a server issue.
+If not, report the results to our support team for further help.
+To do this, either enable suport from your Admin Dashboard (recommended), or email support@hmn.md

 **Further Support & Feedback**